Why undertake the Extended Projects Qualification (EPQ)?

 Through the EPQ, Year 2 students have the opportunity to carry out some genuine research on a topic of their choosing that equips them with the skills of investigation, analysis and synthesis which universities and employers want.

 Why undertake an EPQ at Worcester Sixth Form College?

-Extended Projects involves second year students identifying, designing, planning and then completing an individual project on a topic of their choosing.
-To do this they obtain and select information from a range of
+Extended Projects involves Year 2 students identifying, designing, planning and then completing an individual project on a topic of their choosing.
+To do this they obtain and select information from a range of sources and then: